-1. The Darfur peace process has entered its endgame.
-Agreement on a substantially more robust ceasefire including verification and monitoring mechanisms is potentially just days away.
+1. The Darfur peace process has entered a crucial phase.
 The GoS and SLM-Abdel Wahid are considering making a comprehensive agreement in the next 4-6 weeks, and the outlines of the deal under discussion are certainly well in line with what the mediation and international community would consider fair.
-The agreement would be potentially inclusive, insofar as (a) the SLM-Minawi and JEM would be able to sign up should they want to and (b) it would be taken to the people of Darfur through a consultation process.
+Procedure is vital: this must be a formal and inclusive deal and not a bilateral pact.
+The agreement could potentially be made inclusive, insofar as (a) the AU mediation adopts the plan, (b) the SLM-Minawi and JEM are able to sign up should they want to and (c) it would be taken to the people of Darfur through a consultation process.

-2. An agreement of this type is possible because the GoS is now hurting sufficiently badly to realize that its only option is a settlement, and Abdel Wahid decided to override the veto that JEM and Minawi had been exercising over progress in Abuja.
+2. An agreement of this type is a possibility because the GoS is now hurting sufficiently badly to realize that its only option is a settlement, and Abdel Wahid decided to override the veto that JEM and Minawi had been exercising over progress in Abuja.
 But any deal must involve the Zaghawa commanders in the north and east of Darfur.
-It is likely that when they realize that the peace process is genuine they will jump aboard.
+It is possible that if they realize that the peace process is genuine they will jump aboard.
 Success in pulling this off depends on the energy and skill of the mediation and the alignment of key members of the international community especially the U.S.

 3. February is the decisive month for the Darfur peace process.
-It is a race against time between the Abuja peace process (up to now rather lacking in speed) and the escalating conflict for Chad, with its secondary front in Darfur.
+It is a race against time between the Abuja peace process (up to now notably lacking in speed) and the escalating conflict for Chad, with its secondary front in Darfur.
 At this critical juncture, the spoilers show their hand.
-In this case, these include JEM and certain elements of SLM-Minawi, which are using every available stratagem to block peace.
-Other spoilers are certain Janjawiid forces and their allies, that likely include military intelligence officers.
+In this case, these include JEM and strong elements of SLM-Minawi, which are using every available stratagem to block peace.
+Other spoilers are certain Janjawiid forces and their allies, that include military intelligence officers.
 Combined with the fragmentary nature of command and control on all sides and the weaknesses of the ceasefire agreement and AMIS, this is giving rise to a sharp escalation of violence.

 4. Securing peace in Darfur demands clear strategy, energetically pursued, by the mediation, close alignment between the AU and the U.S., and a readiness to use political leverage (including by President Obasanjo) at the right moment.
-If the opportunity is seized, full agreement can be achieved within a month or six weeks.
+If the opportunity is seized, there is a real chance of progress to a full agreement.
+But there are also many dangers of continuing paralysis or regression, especially because of the failure of any of the movements' leaders to consolidate sufficient control.